chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

     - potentially pushing library documentation to Pursuit
 - The entire process the ecosystem must go through from language release to ecosystem compatibility is not the most efficient it can be, nor is it widely understood by non-core-contributors.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - A potential 'success' indicator for determining whether a language release went smoothly/efficiently is a 30-day guarantee that the ecosystem is compatible with the latest language release (potentially excluding larger documentation efforts like the PureScript by Example book).
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - The question of how releases integrate with the process of making a release to NPM needs to be further explored.
 There might be additional things that could be optimized here.
 [How_Do_We_Avoid_Ecosystem_Incoherence]

-- Learner wrote working programs based on a few libraries and patterns/examples by the looks of it before learner really understood things.
-[Why_is_Elm_More_Popular_Than_PureScript]

-- Bower should be seen as a "semver layer on top of Git" and less of a JS package manager.
-[Why_is_Elm_More_Popular_Than_PureScript]

-- One person believes that hiearchical classes are not a great idea because it assumes people know everything in the hierachy.
-Java's class hierarchy is "evidence" that this is true.
-[Why_is_Elm_More_Popular_Than_PureScript]

-- Haskellers will likely be unsatisfied with either language at some point because neither of them are Haskell.
-[Why_is_Elm_More_Popular_Than_PureScript]

-- General idea / approach to doing SQL was explained, but there isn't a complete and working example.
-Person was referred to Haskell database libraries, but it seems that referrer wasn't sure whether they would help.
-[Why_use_Purescript]
-- A PureScript learner believes PureScript doesn't have a singular documented answer for UI programming tasks, such as click/drag, animations, and cursor effects.
-[Why_use_Purescript]

-- A PureScript user believes language documentation should explain the depth of the language and its patterns/libraries to ensure users don't try to learn hard things before they understand more foundational things.
-[Why_use_Purescript]
-- A PureScript users believes that language documentation should include a description of how easy it is to contribute to the language and affect its direction.
-[Why_use_Purescript]
-- There are other factors that draw people to an ecosystem and these are some of the strengths of the language.
-[Why_use_Purescript]
-- A PureScript user believes a good learning path is to teach a person from a language they are already familiar with.
-[Why_use_Purescript]
-- This resource might provide a better learning path for JS-background people before they see it written using a better syntax via PS.
-[Why_use_Purescript]
-- Providing good migration stories would help people who want to use it but can't because their 'system/program/app' would stop working for some period of time.
-A migration needs to be seamless and address the issues/concerns one might have.
-[Why_use_Purescript]
-- A PureScript outsider believes the documentation should show how to use PureScript in a pre-existing project written in a different language.
-[Why_use_Purescript]
-- A PureScript outsider believes documentation should explain why the language doesn't have data types or concepts that they are familiar with.
-[Why_use_Purescript]
-- Two options here: [Why_use_Purescript]
-   - Show reasons for why Node is a "rock solid" solution to server-side things
-   - Show reasons for why other backends (C/C++ ?) can provide a better server environment than Node...?
-- A PureScript outsider believes the documentation should describe the quality of the runtime.
-[Why_use_Purescript]
-- We should follow up with these people ([see this thread](https://twitter.com/ThibaudDauce/status/895534464071331840)) to see what they ultimately came up with (if anything).
-If the project did not get anywhere, there's still likely some historical value here (what worked, what problems they encountered, etc.) [Why_use_Purescript]
-- The Real World App that `thomashoneyman` finished recently is a step in this direction as well.
-[Why_use_Purescript]
-- New useres want to know how PureScript integrates with Webpack / CSS Modules / Code Splitting.
-[Why_use_Purescript]
-- A PureScript outsider believes documentation should teach how to integrate the output of the PureScript compiler with other tools in the target language ecosystem.
-[Why_use_Purescript]